-- 3.5 Lancing Business Park plays an important role in the local economy, providing over 2,000 jobs and accommodation for over 200 companies.
-The current approach of protecting employment uses at this site through planning policies will be maintained, and opportunities will be taken for improvements and enhancement.
+enhancement.
 This is to ensure that job opportunities can be provided in locations close to where people live, and to assist the local economy by ensuring a range of sites and premises are available locally.
 Lancing Business Park is also a Business Improvement District (BID) whereby a levy is collected from businesses at the park and used to make improvements.
-These improvements are decided by the businesses. - 3.6 Mash Barn ward is in the top 20% of deprived wards in terms of education and living environment.5 Neighbourhood Action Partnership work is being carried out to address ways of building a stronger community. - 3.7 Part Two of this Local Plan proposes development of Greenfield sites at New Monks Farm on the edge of Lancing as well as other sites in the Adur area.
+These improvements are decided by the businesses.

+3.6 Part Two of this Local Plan allocates development of Greenfield sites at New Monks Farm on the edge of Lancing as well as other sites in the Adur area.